Trump’s approval rating remains below 50% in Wisconsin

 MADISON, Wis.
-(AP) — A poll released Wednesday shows that President Donald Trump’s job approval in the key swing state of Wisconsin remains below 50%, in a troubling sign for Republicans 14 months before the 2020 election.
+(AP) — A poll released Wednesday shows that President Donald Trump’s job approval in the key swing state of Wisconsin remains below 50%, a troubling sign for Republicans 14 months before the 2020 election.

 The Marquette University Law School poll also showed voter unease with the direction of the economy and tariffs, while there’s strong support for gun control measures in the wake of mass shootings in Ohio and Texas.